When I was 4, I wanted to be a garbage man. At least, that’s what my parents told me. I don’t remember that.

 When I was 10, I wanted to be straight.
 My first crush was on a boy who I am referring to as “Lee.”
 I prayed a lot to be straight.
 My dad used to be a pastor, and was pretty religious.
 So was my mom.
 I think they were religious in different ways, but for similar reasons: to cope with the world.

 When I was 11, I wanted to be a masseuse.
-I went to a Career Day in middle school, and saw a bunch of physical therapists and thought “I want to crack people’s backs.
+During Career Day in middle school, I met a bunch of physical therapists and thought “I want to crack people’s backs.
 I want to make people feel good.”
 I never told people until college that that was what I wanted to do, but I love giving massages, and some say I’m good, depending on how drunk or horny they are.

 When I was 12, I wanted to be 13.

 When I was 13, I wanted to be adopted.
 It didn’t seem like I could really be myself with my family, so I should just be with a different one.
 Didn’t really work that way.

 When I was 16, I wanted to be a country singer.
 I told maybe two people, and they told me I couldn’t because I was Black.
 I switched to jazz.

 When I was 18, I wanted to be an environmentalist.
 I did an internship with the Student Conservation Association, and I went to a panel focusing on careers for people of color in environmental sustainability.
 A month after that panel I became a Religion major.
 Then I became a Theater and Religion major.
 Then I made my own major.
 Then I was gonna drop it to be a Classics major.
 Then Oberlin was probably gonna kick me out (unless I could still pay maybe).